Book Reviews: Home

 Subject databases with book reviews (mostly scholarly books):

 - JSTOR is a full-text database of back issues of journals in the humanities, social sciences, mathematics, music, ecology and botany, business, and other fields.
-To search for book reviews, enter keywords from the title of the book or the author's name, and check the box for "review" under "Limit to."
+To search for book reviews, go to Advanced Search, enter keywords from the title of the book or the author's name, and check the box for "review" under "Item Type."

 - Project Muse has the full text of over 200 journals in literature and criticism, history, the visual and performing arts, cultural studies, education, political science, gender studies, economics, and others.
 For book reviews, go to Advanced Search and use the pulldown menu under Limit Search and By Type to select Review.